When friends and family come to Fethiye on holiday, routine goes through the window. And that’s where places like Iksirci Tezcan take centre stage.

 And what about a thirst quencher at Iksirci Tezcan?
 There’s water, the usual fizzy drinks, cartons of ayran or this…

-…The next great thing about Iksirci Tezcan…if you’re in Turkey on a budget, this is the place for you.
+If you’re in Fethiye on a budget, this is the place for you.

-3 TL gets you a yarım tost.
-This mixed fruit juice is the most expensive drink on the menu – that’s 3 TL, too.
-6 TL (around £1.50) to sit and watch the world go by along Fethiye harbour, fill yourself up and then quench your thirst with a healthy vitamin boost.
-Now that has got to be a bargain for anyone, hasn’t it?
+50 TL (around £2.50) to sit and watch the world go by along Fethiye harbour, fill yourself up and then quench your thirst with a healthy vitamin boost.

 Iksirci Tezcan – Useful Information